repla-app/repla-app.github.io/_drafts/2020-01-13-repla-use-cases.md

 ## Search

 The first use case we'll look at is the prototype [Search plugin](https://github.com/repla-app/Search.replaplugin).
 This plugin makes the output of
 `grep` interactive.
-Often considered the canonical Unix tool, `grep` searches files for a regular expression and then prints the matching lines.
-Here's what  output looks like this searching for `class`:
+Often considered the canonical Unix tool, `grep` searches files for a regular expression and prints the matching lines.
+Here's what  output looks like searching [Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language)) files recursively for `class`:

 	$ grep -rn class *.rb
 	tc_controller.rb:19:class TestDependencies < Minitest::Test